How to Day Trade the Bearish Gravestone Doji Reversal Candlestick

 Now that we have covered the basics, let’s dive into a trading example.

-Opening a Gravestone Doji Trade
+Entering a Gravestone Doji Trade

-Whenever you see a gravestone doji appear in the context of a bullish uptrend, this should give you reason to pause as the trend reversal could come at any time!
+Whenever you see a Gravestone Doji appear in the context of a bullish uptrend, this should give you reason to pause as the trend reversal could come at any time!

-You will need to determine which profit target to use based on the volatility of the chart and the size of the gravestone doji.
+You will need to determine which profit target to use based on the volatility of the chart and the range of the Gravestone Doji wick.

 Risk Management after Reaching Target 1